zoubin/run-callback/README.md

 ### run.thunkify(fn, context)

-Return a new function to run `fn` with arguments.
+Return a new function to run `fn` later with a list of arguments.

 ```javascript
 var task = run.thunkify(function (a, b, next) {